anpylar/anpylar-docs/docs/architecture/routing.rst

   'params': {'pyd': int},  # param transformation function

 Which includes a remark that ``{'pyd': int}`` is a transformation function.
-A URL is a text string and parameters are therefore when parse also *text*.
+A URL is a text string and parameters are therefore when parsed also *text*.
 The possibility to specify a transformation function means that components don't have to care about the details.
 The details are being taken care of for them.